Skip to content

 Building Regulation L1 applies to these types of system and requires the limitation of heat losses from pipes, ducts and vessels used for heating and hot water services as well ensuring efficient controls are provided to the installations.

-An application must therefore be made and the installation must comply with the 'Domestic Heating Compliance Guide'.
+An application must therefore be made and the installation must comply with the 'Non-domestic Building Services Guide' Link to External Website.

 Do I need to apply for planning permission to install a Solar heating system?